decyphr-net/decyphr-python/README.md

   - Create reading lists:
     - A user should be able to search for books and add then to their own personal reading list
     - Reading lists should allow users to have translation tied to their books
+  - Practice Translations:
+    - Provide users with their translations so that they will be able to learn the phrases through repitition

+### Future Goals

 ## Technical Documentation
 This part of the project is built as a series of APIs.